HaydenGoodfellow/APS105/README.md

 # APS105
-Projects from a first-year engineering course, APS105 (Written in C)
+Projects from a first-year course on programming fundamentals (Written in C)